 You can easily browse translated documents in the Translation and Interpretation Services section of the Albuquerque Public Schools website.
 It’s also easy to request a translation.
 Visitors can view the translated documents by language or by category.
 The languages offered are Albanian, Arabic, Chinese, Farsi, Korean, Somali, Spanish and Vietnamese.
 The categories are administration, health, special education, student, family and community support and summer programs.

 This portion of the Albuquerque website is under the Language and Cultural Equity Department (LCE).
 That department provides leadership, technical assistance and professional resources to schools for alternative language services of students with linguistically and culturally diverse backgrounds.

 LCE provides tuition reimbursement for teachers in the Albuquerque Public School system.
 Teachers can be reimbursed for completing bilingual or ESL (English as a Second Language) studies.
 Schools can receive assistance to meet language proficiency test responsibilities.
 There’s a test specialist (English and Spanish) and a resource teacher who trains school staff on administering and scoring ACCESS for ELLs and the Spanish LAS.

 Arlington Schools Translate Five Languages

-In Virginia, the Arlington Public Schools provide written language translation and oral interpretation services in the five main languages spoken by children who attend the Arlington schools.
+In Virginia, the Arlington Public Schools provide written language translation and oral interpretation services in the five main non-English languages spoken by children who attend the Arlington schools.
 Those languages are Arabic, Amharic, Bengali, Mongolian and Spanish.
 Services are available during: